-The Remuneration Committee will review the performance of the executive directors and make recommendations to the Board on matters relating to their remuneration and terms of employment.
-The committee will also make recommendations to the Board on proposals for the granting of share awards and other equity incentives pursuant to any share award scheme or equity incentive scheme in operation from time to time.
+The Remuneration Committee was established in 2020.
+The Committee has the responsibility of reviewing the performance of the executive directors and make recommendations to the Board on matters relating to their remuneration and terms of employment.
+The Committee will also make recommendations to the Board on proposals for the granting of share awards and other equity incentives pursuant to any share award scheme or equity incentive scheme in operation from time to time.
 The Remuneration Committee will meet at least one a year.
 The aggregate remuneration of the directors is limited by the Company's Articles of Association and this aggregate amount can only be changed by the Company in general meeting.

-The members of the Remuneration Committee are David Clarke, Greg Hancock and Dan Maling.
+The members of the Remuneration Committee are David Clarke, who acts as Chairman of the Committee, Greg Hancock and Daniel Maling.